Grigory Zinoviev: Arrest, trial, imprisonment, retrial, execution

 pleas for mercy with obscenities".
-And Stalin was told Zinoviev's last words were "Hear, O Israel ..."
+Stalin was told Zinoviev's last words were "Hear, O Israel ..."
 Pauker would himself later perish in the purges.

 The execution of Zinoviev, Kamenev and their associates was a sensational news event in the USSR and around the world, paving the way for the mass arrests and executions of the Great Purge of 1937–1938.
 In 1988, during perestroika, Zinoviev and his co-defendants were formally rehabilitated by the Military Collegium of the Supreme Court of the Soviet Union.

+Legacy

+Between 1924 and 1934 Zinoviev's home town of Yelizavetgrad was renamed Zinovyevsk (Зінов'євськ) in his honor.

+In an article published after his own death at the hands of the Soviet secret police, Leon Trotsky remembered his rival and occasional ally, Grigory Zinoviev in tandem with Lev Kamenev: